Webhooks

 Preventing replay attacks

-header.
+A replay attack occurs when someone captures a legitimate webhook payload and its signature, then tries to resend (replay) it to your endpoint.
+To help prevent this, Surfe adds a timestamp to the x-surfe-signature header.
 Since the timestamp is included in the data that is signed, any attempt to alter it will break the signature verification.
 If you receive a valid signature but the timestamp is outside your allowed time window, your application should reject the request as potentially malicious.